 We may earn a commission when you buy through links in our articles.
 Learn more.

-Best murder mystery games 2024
+Best murder mystery board games

-Find the perfect whodunnit in our murder mystery games guide, from murder mystery board games like Mysterium to subscriptions like Hunt a Killer.
+Find the perfect whodunnit in our murder mystery games guide, from mystery board games like Mysterium to subscriptions like Hunt a Killer.

 Murder mystery game Sherlock Holmes Consulting Detective box and handouts

-The best murder mystery games in 2024 are:
+The best murder mystery board games are:

 Murder Mystery game Hunt a Killer product photo